luke-codewalker/monkeys-typewriter/README.md

 ## Genetic Algorithm
 To get an in-depth understanding of genetic algorithms in programming I can recommend Daniel Shiffman's [video series](https://www.youtube.com/watch?v=9zfeTw-uFCw&list=PLRqwX-V7Uu6bJM3VgzjNV5YxVxUwzALHV) on them.
 The basic idea is to take concepts from natural evolution like *fitness*, *selection*, *crossover* and *mutation* and apply them in a programm.
 This way some problems can be solved more efficiently than for example with brute force guessing.

-In this example the goal for the programm is to correctly guess a target string you give it e.g. `Lorem ipsum sunt dolores`.
+In this example the goal for the programm is to correctly guess a **target phrase** you give it e.g. `Lorem ipsum sunt dolores`.
 This would take a very long time if we just depended on chance and let the programm guess a completely random sequence of caracters every iteration.

-We can solve this problem with a genetic algorithm!
+We can solve this problem with a **genetic algorithm**!
 Here's how it's implemented in this example:

  1. Make a *population* in which every member can type a phrase the same length of the target phrase.
 The phrase is determined by the individual member's genes.
 These are just a random sequence of characters in the start.